JakeSteam/blog-programming/_posts/2022-03-04-fixing-a-too-tall-bottomnavigationview.md

 Eventually I realised the empty space on screen... perfectly matched the space the keyboard would take up!
 So, the keyboard must be involved somehow, despite not being open.
 Here's what happened:

 1. When the user is typing their address, the keyboard is obviously visible.
-2. When they select an address, our app navigates away from the screen via a slightly convuluted method involving MVVM and a `RecyclerView` adapter.
+2. When they select an address, our app navigates away from the screen via a slightly convoluted method involving MVVM and a `RecyclerView` adapter.
 3. This navigation action doesn't explicitly dismiss the keyboard.
 4. If the user gets to the homepage without opening the keyboard again, the `BottomNavigationView` tries to fit above this (invisible) keyboard.
 5. We have our giant bottom padding.